mpampols/mpampols/README.md

 ### Hi there 👋

 I am Marc.
 I live in Lleida and I am a Full-Stack web development and I make some digital products.
-I work at SEMIC as director of Web and eCommerce technology.
-In recent years I have specialized in front and back web development, applications, B2B and B2C eCommerce stores, and integrations with ERP such as SAP, AX, Navision and others.
+I work at SEMIC and ACTIUM Digital as Tech Lead of Web and eCommerce projects.
+In recent years I have specialized in front and back web development, applications, and B2B and B2C eCommerce stores.
+I'm currently building in public UptimeHouse.com

 - 🔭 I’m currently working on Web & eCommerce at SEMIC
 - 🌱 I’m currently learning React & Nextjs